III. Examination, Standing and Promotion

 A. Course Syllabus

-i. a full explanation of the basis on which the final grade will be calculated, that is: the weighting of tests, examinations, assignments, practicums or internships, attendance and participation requirements, and any other work which contributes to the final grade.
+- a full explanation of the basis on which the final grade will be calculated, including: the weighting of tests, examinations, assignments, practicums or internships, attendance and participation requirements, and any other work contributing to the final grade.

-ii. information on the approximate scheduling of term work which contributes to the final grade and an indication of when and how the final scheduling will be determined
+- information on the approximate scheduling of term work which contributes to the final grade and an indication of when and how the final scheduling will be determined and assignments communicated.

 4. The course syllabus shall be distributed to the class and may be provided: